 Add a border to an object or sheet in Numbers on iPad

-You can add a border such as a picture frame or a dotted line around an image, shape, text box or video, then modify the border’s thickness, colour and other attributes.
+You can add a border, such as a picture frame or a dotted line, around an image, shape, text box, or video, then modify the border’s thickness, color, and other attributes.
 You can also use a shape to create a border around a sheet.

-Note: To add or change a border for a graph, see Add a border to a graph.
-To add or change a border for a table, see Change table grid line and colours in Numbers on iPad.
+Note: To add or change a border for a chart, see Add a border to a chart.
+To add or change a border for a table, see Change table gridlines and colors in Numbers on iPad.

 Add or change a border around an object

 Tap to select an image, shape, text box, or video, or select multiple objects.